NiklasPfister/adaXT/README.md

 operations in [Cython](https://cython.org/).
 This results in speeds similar (although a few factors slower) than the corresponding [scikit-learn](https://scikit-learn.org) implementations.
-However, due to its modular structure and the avoidence of technical speed-ups adaXT is not intended to provide state-of-the-art speed and users mainly concerned with speed should consider more targeted implementations.
+However, due to its modular structure and the avoidance of technical speed-ups adaXT is not intended to provide state-of-the-art speed and users mainly concerned with speed should consider more targeted implementations.